numpy/numpy/doc/source/user/basics.creation.rst

 ``float``, respectively.
 If you expect your arrays to be a certain type, then you need to specify the ``dtype`` while you create the array.

-2) Intrinsic NumPy array creation objects
+2) Intrinsic NumPy array creation functions
 =========================================
 ..
   40 functions seems like a small number, but the routies.array-creation